 Around 1866, a group of Montana prospectors led by Joel Richardson came to what would become known as the North Fork area searching for placer mining opportunities.
 When they came to a large tributary of the upper Salmon River, they set up camp and prospected for several weeks, but unfortunately did not find gold.
 However, before returning to Montana, they named the creek “Yankee Fork,” because everyone in the party was a Yankee.

-After the discovery of the General Custer Mine in August, 1876 by James Baxter, an E. K. Dodge and a Morton McKeim, the area really began to flood with miners.
+After the discovery of the General Custer Mine in August 1876 by James Baxter, E. K. Dodge and Morton McKeim, the area really began to flood with miners.

 The three founding members of the mine; however, realized they didn’t have the resources to develop the mine and soon sold out to an English firm.

 With prospectors camped out all over the area, the town of Bonanza City was laid out in 1877 by a man named Charles Franklin, some eight miles up the Yankee Fork of the Salmon River.
-Generally simply called Bonanza, which is Spanish for “prosperity,” lots were first sold which ranged from $40 to $300.
-In the beginning, machinery and supplies had to be brought in by mule packers along a rugged 84 mile trail from Ketchum.
+Generally just called Bonanza, which is Spanish for “prosperity,” lots were first sold which ranged from $40 to $300.
+In the beginning, machinery and supplies had to be brought in by mule packers along a rugged 84-mile trail from Ketchum.

 The settlements first buildings were crude log buildings that were gradually improved over time.
 The miners celebrated when the first saloon was built and soon sawmills were constructed, more miners poured into the area, and plans were made to build a toll road between Challis and Bonanza in 1879.

-Bonanza suffered its first setback when fire raged through the town in 1889; however, it continued to survive until a second fire destroyed an entire block in May, 1897, and most of the remaining merchants moved to nearby Custer instead of rebuilding.
-By this time, the waterworks had fallen into disrepair and firefighters were unable to save the buildings..
+Bonanza suffered its first setback when a fire raged through the town in 1889; however, it continued to survive until a second fire destroyed an entire block in May 1897, and most of the remaining merchants moved to nearby Custer instead of rebuilding.
+By this time, the waterworks had fallen into disrepair and firefighters were unable to save the buildings.

 In the meantime, Richard and his real estate partner, by the name of William Dillon, weren’t getting along and dissolved the partnership.
 A short time later, when Dillon allegedly sold some land that belonged to King, an argument erupted and Dillon shot and killed him on July 14, 1879.
 Dillon wound up being sent to prison for 10 years, and Lizzie was picking out a burial plot for her husband.